technomancy/leiningen/README.md

 **A:** That's [true](http://www.defmacro.org/ramblings/lisp.html).
 Ant is an interpreter for a [procedural language with a regrettable syntax](http://blogs.tedneward.com/2005/08/22/When+Do+You+Use+XML+Again.aspx).
-   But if you're able to write it with a more pleasing syntax, it's not so bad.
+   But if you treat it as a standard library of build-related functions and are able to write it with a more pleasing syntax, it's not bad.

 **Q:** What happened to [Corkscrew](http://github.com/technomancy/corkscrew)?
 **A:** I tried, but I really couldn't make the wine metaphor work.
 That,